-As part of the Metromile Acquisition as discussed in Note 5, public and private warrants were assumed and are measured at fair value on a recurring basis at the end of the reporting period, and classified as Level 3 for fair value hierarchy disclosure purposes as of December 31, 2022.
-These warrants do not meet the criteria for equity treatment and are recorded as a liability and presented under "Other liabilities and accrued expenses" on the consolidated balance sheet at fair value, with changes in fair value recognized and presented under "General and administrative expenses" in the consolidated statements of operations and comprehensive loss.
-The Company utilized the binomial Monte-Carlo simulation to estimate the fair value of the warrants which were not actively traded as of December 31, 2022.
+As part of the acquisition of Metromile, Inc. ("Metromile") in July 2022, public and private warrants were assumed from Metromile.
+These warrants do not meet the criteria for equity treatment and are recorded as a liability and presented under "Other liabilities and accrued expenses" on the consolidated balance sheets.
+These warrants are measured at fair value on a recurring basis at the end of each reporting period, with changes in fair value recognized and presented under "General and administrative expenses" in the consolidated statements of operations and comprehensive loss.

-The public warrants liability is classified as Level 1 for fair value hierarchy disclosure purposes as of March 31, 2023, due to the use of an observable market quote in an active market, following the listing of the public warrants in New York Stock Exchange American.
-The Company also reclassified the private warrants liability from Level 3 to Level 2 as of March 31, 2023, as the Company utilizes the observable prices of the public warrants in deriving the value of the private placement warrants.

-The following table below presents the change in fair value of the warrant liability (Public and Private) (\$ in millions):
+The public warrants liability is classified as Level 1 for fair value hierarchy disclosure purposes as of March 31, 2024, due to the use of an observable market quote in an active market, following the listing of the public warrants in the New York Stock Exchange American in March 2023.
+The private warrants liability is classified as Level 2 as the Company utilizes the observable prices of the public warrants in deriving the value of the private placement warrants.
+The change in fair value of the Public and Private warrant liability amounted to less than \$0.1 million as of March 31, 2024 and December 31, 2023.